Arun Chhetri: Early life

 Chhetri started his acting career professionally in 2017 with the web series Lastai Rag Bho; later the same year Chhetri appeared in the short movie Mayako Sansar.
 Chhetri auditioned and was selected for the lead role for the movie Mahapurush (released in 2022), which brought him to the limelight.
-After Mahapurush Chhetri's other movie (Prema) will release on 31 March 2023.
+After Mahapurush Chhetri's other movie (Prema) released on 31 March 2023.